kebaldwi/CATC-TEMPLATES/LABS/LAB-8-Cisco-Workflows/module4-exercise2.md

 * If instructed, generate an API key by navigating to **Organization**, **Configure**, **API & Webhooks**
 * If instructed, click the **API Keys and Access** tab and generate your **API key**.
 Store the key for future reference.

-Follow the guidance provided in this Tech Elevate @ GSX session to gain access.
-You will see a Meraki screen that looks like this.

 <img src="../../ASSETS/LABS/WORKFLOWS/EXERCISE2/LabPrep-2.png" alt="Workflow Properties" style="width:100%; height:auto; padding-left:40px;">